JDBDT/jdbdt/src/site/markdown/Tutorial.md

 - ... plus, finally, the [data set](DataSets.html) for the initial contents of the database.
 The strategy in this case is to use a [data set builder](DataSets.html#Creation.Builder).
 We populate the database with 1 `ADMIN` user, 3 `REGULAR` users, and 2 `GUEST` users.
-The data set builder facilities allow for a succinct definition of the data, which is as follows:
+The data set builder methods allow a succinct definition of the data, as follows:

 		// Define data set for populating the database theInitialData